 Capital and Space Planning

-Under the leadership of the Associate Vice Chancellor for Physical Planning, Development and Operations (PPDO), Capital and Space Planning plans for capital (any long-term asset, such as land or a building) projects and campus space for students, faculty, staff, academic and administrative units.
+Under the leadership of the Associate Vice Chancellor for Physical Planning, Development and Operations (PPDO), Capital and Space Planning (CaSP) plans capital projects and campus spaces in support of students, faculty, staff, and academic and administrative units.

-Capital Planning includes: working with campus stakeholders from the concept of a capital project on programming and project financial feasibility, as well as preparing the annual Capital Financial Plan (CFP) for Regents’ acceptance.
+Capital Planning includes long-term physical assets such as land, buildings, and major infrastructure.
+CaSP works with campus stakeholders from the earliest project concepts through programming and financial feasibility, and prepares the annual Consolidated Capital Report, which includes the six-year Capital Financial Plan (CFP) for Regents’ acceptance.

-Space Planning includes: coordinating with campus administration and academic units to ensure that the use of UCSC’s facilities are optimized in support of the teaching, research, and public service mission of the institution.
-Additionally, Space Planning makes recommendations to campus leadership aimed at ensure campus space is in alignment with strategic goals.
+Space Planning coordinates with campus administration and academic units to optimize the use of UCSC facilities in support of the university’s teaching, research, and public service mission.
+Space Planning also makes recommendations to campus leadership to ensure space use aligns with institutional priorities and strategic goals.

 Capital and Space Planning and Projects